Wolfyxon/lover/README.md

 Please also see [the compatibility matrix](https://github.com/Wolfyxon/lover/wiki/Building#support).

-The `love` target is runnable on all platforms, but require [LÖVE](https://love2d.org/) to be installed.
+The `love` target is runnable on all platforms, but requires [LÖVE](https://love2d.org/) to be installed.

 ### Lover tool
 | Platform | Arch   | Status |